moonkin/moonkin.github.io/_posts/2018-12-02-applying-for-outreachy.md

 Now I don't feel so bad about how I had described this contribution on the Outreachy website :)
 After reading my description there one would think it all went without a hitch.
 No, it didn't!
 It was a painful, but also exciting experience, and when all finally clarified it felt like a blessing.
 And it's really cool when your code is reviewed by someone knowledgeable.
-And also I began to really like Makefiles!
+And also I began to really like makefiles!

 **What I would advise my past self**
 - Don't panic